microcks/microcks.io/content/blog/observability-for-microcks-at-scale.md

 {{< image src="images/blog/observability-for-microcks-feature.png" alt="obseravbility-for-microcks-feature" >}}

 ## Why it matters?

 Microcks can be used and deployed in many topologies: from ephemeral instances with few APIs & services to always-up-and-running instances serving complex ecosystems of APIs in large organizations.
-Within this wide range of use cases, Microcks can also be used in :
+Within this wide range of use cases, Microcks can also be used in:

 * Short-lived instances such as on-demand sandboxes,
 * Quality Assurance environments,
 * Performance testing environments.

 For deployments at scale, the project received the usual questions from the community: